How to Make Vegan Fish Sauce

 Vegan Fish Sauce

-It was a vegetarian/vegan Pad Thai that got me thinking about vegan fish sauce.
-I was going to just use soy sauce as a substitution for the fish sauce classically called for in many Southeast Asian dishes, but if you’ve had the deep pleasure of eating something seasoned with fish sauce, you know that soy sauce just gets you halfway there.
+It was a vegetarian/vegan Pad Thai that got me thinking about a vegan fish sauce substitute recipe.
+I was going to just use soy sauce instead of the fish sauce called for in many Southeast Asian dishes, but if you’ve had the deep pleasure of eating something seasoned with fish sauce, you know that soy sauce can only get you halfway there.
+So I went on a little quest to find out how to make a solid vegan substitute for fish sauce.
+After dipping in and out of various websites, I think I got it.

-Fish sauce is usually made from anchovies fermented in salt, and while it has a strong aroma at first, that fades somewhat during cooking, you are left with a pleasant slightly haunting savory flavor with some saltiness.
-And the non-fish eaters in our lives deserve pleasant slightly haunting savory flavor just as much as the rest of us.
+Fish sauce is usually made from anchovies fermented in salt.
+While it has a strong aroma at first, that fades somewhat during cooking, you are left with a pleasant, slightly haunting, savory flavor with some saltiness.
+And the non-fish eaters in our lives deserve this taste just as much as the rest of us.

 Tweet This

-Kombu is a type of edible Japanese kelp, most often used to make dashi.
-Dashi is a flavorful savory base used for lots of soups, and broths, most familiarly to many of us miso soup.
+• Kombu – Kombu is a type of edible Japanese kelp, most often used to make dashi.
+Dashi is a flavorful savory base used for lots of soups, like miso soup, and broths.
 If used on its own, you can make a vegetarian dashi with kombu.
-(If used in combination with bonito (tuna) flakes, you have a more traditional non-vegetarian dashi.)
-You can order kombu online, and find it in Asian grocery stores.
+(If used in combination with bonito [tuna] flakes, you have a more traditional non-vegetarian dashi.)
+You can order kombu online and find it in Asian grocery stores.

 Pin this now to find it later